-The following Management's Discussion and Analysis ("MD&A"), prepared as of April 29 2021, should be read together with the unaudited condensed interim consolidated financial statements of KORE Mining Ltd. ("KORE Mining" or the "Company") for the years ended December 31, 2020 and 2019 and annual audited consolidated financial statements for the year ended December 31, 2020, and related notes thereto.
-The annual consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-The condensed interim consolidated financial statements are prepared in accordance with IFRS applicable to interim financial reporting.
+The following Management's Discussion and Analysis ("MD&A"), prepared as of April 27, 2022, should be read together with the consolidated financial statements of KORE Mining Ltd. ("KORE Mining" or the "Company") for the years ended December 31, 2021 and 2020 which are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are stated in Canadian dollars unless otherwise indicated.
 The reader should be aware that historical results are not necessarily indicative of future performance.